Charlton County License Hearing Guide

 Related Guides

-Charlton DUI License Suspension & ALR Hearing: Save Your Driving Privileges
+Charlton County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-The most critical thing you need to know is that you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
-Missing this deadline will result in the automatic suspension of your driver's license.
-No exceptions are typically made.
+You have only 15 days from the date of your DUI arrest to request an Administrative License Revocation (ALR) hearing.
+This deadline is extremely strict.
+Missing it will result in an automatic suspension of your driver's license.

-What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your license will be automatically suspended, regardless of the circumstances surrounding your arrest.
-This suspension begins 30 days after your arrest.
-Don't delay – act immediately!
+• What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days, your license will be automatically suspended.
+There are very few exceptions to this rule.

 Automatic License Suspension